Makaze4/UpwellPredict/readme.md

 The software as of testing is working, however it should be noticed that some results may differ from the ones presented in the paper due to the random nature of the machine learning algorithms used.
-The results are reproducible, but the optimal parameters and subsequent rule sets may vary slightly due to the random nature of the algorithms.
+The results are reproducible, but the optimal hyperparameters and subsequent rule sets may vary slightly due to the random nature of the algorithms.